djherron/NeSy4VRD/README.md

 # NeSy4VRD

-A resource for neurosymbolic AI research using OWL-based knowledge graphs in visual relationship detection
+# A Resource for Neurosymbolic AI Research using OWL-based Knowledge Graphs in Visual Relationship Detection